ravi-prakash02/titan-implementation/README.md

 Benchmarking results for other schemes (Brakedown, Dory, Hyrax, Kopis, Whir) have already been included.
 Follow the steps below to reproduce them.

-To reproduce the results of Dory and Kopis, run their corresponding scaling experiments.
+- **Dory & Kopis:** To reproduce the results of Dory and Kopis, run their corresponding scaling experiments.

 For Dory:
  ```bash